 - 3rd Fl., Sanam Bldg., Nobonyad Sq., Pasdaran Ave., Tehran (19579), Iran

 - Km.
 25th of Khavaran Rd., Tehran, Iran (Factory Address)

-Subordinate of Iran's Aerospace Industries Organization (AIO - see separate entity record) that has purchased equipment for the Iranian missile program on AIO's behalf.
+Subordinate of Iran's Aerospace Industries Organization (AIO) that has purchased equipment for the Iranian missile program on AIO's behalf.

 Listed by the British government in 2008 as an entity of potential concern for WMD-related procurement; listed by the Japanese government in 2008 as an entity of concern for proliferation relating to nuclear weapons and missiles.

 Listed in an annex to U.N.
 Security Council resolution 1747 of March 24, 2007, as an entity involved in Iran's nuclear or ballistic missile activities; with some exceptions, the U.N. designation requires states to freeze financial assets on their territories which are owned or controlled by the entity, by its agents, or by entities it owns or controls; the U.N. designation also requires states to ensure that any funds, financial assets or economic resources are prevented from being made available by their nationals or by any persons or entities within their territories, to or for the benefit of the entity.